OCTOBER 3, 2024

 Preparing Your Mind and Space: Creating the right atmosphere is crucial for successful scrying.
 Find a quiet, sacred space where you can focus your energy and intention.
 Calm your mind through deep breaths and meditation.

 Choosing the Right Scrying Tool: Selecting between an Obsidian mirror or a sphere depends on your preference.
-Mirrors offer a reflective canvas, while spheres concentrate energy.
+Mirrors offer a reflective canvas, while crystal balls concentrate energy.
 Both hold the potential for profound insights.

 Techniques for Scrying: Explore various scrying techniques, such as clouding the mind and allowing images to form, or concentrating on a specific question while gazing.
 Trust your intuition and let the process flow naturally.